joelek/atlas/readme.md

 ## Roadmap

+* Decide on how to migrate records when the primary key changes.
 * Consider implementing file locks.
 * Make memory limit configurable for Cache.
 * Allow BlockHandler to keep track of contained buffer size.